rutopio/Glyphs-Plugins-and-Scripts/Plugin-ShowNodeCount/README.md

 ## Environment

 The plugin works in Glyphs 3.1 (3133) in macOS Monterey (12.6) with Python 3.9.1.
-I've only tested it in current environment, and perhaps it works on earlier or later versions too.
+I've only tested it in the current environment, and perhaps it works on earlier or later versions too.

 ***